 The Carol Emmott Foundation is a national nonprofit organization dedicated to achieving fully inclusive gender equity in healthcare leadership and governance.

-Equitable and diverse representation in top leadership positions leads to better performance with higher employee satisfaction and better overall health outcomes.
-And yet, although women make up the vast majority of the health workforce, the numbers dwindle to single digits in the highest ranks.
+Equitable, diverse, and fair representation in top leadership positions leads to better performance with higher employee satisfaction and better overall health outcomes1.
+And yet, although women make up nearly 80% of the health workforce, the numbers dwindle to low double digits in the highest ranks of care2,3.
 We are taking real steps to realize more equitable leadership of health organizations at both the individual and the system level.

 Latest News